ArthurJDurand/MDT-TS-and-Scripts/README.md

 FormatDataDrive.ps1 - Formats any one additional internal drive as a Data drive as part of the task sequence during OS deployment!
 VerifyWinRE.ps1 - Verifies that the WinPE Recovery environment was copied to the Recovery drive as part of the task sequence during OS deployment!
 ApplyUpdates10x64.ps1 / ApplyUpdates11.ps1 - Expects .cab/.msu update packages located on a network share at \\SERVER\Shared\Updates, or a folder named Updates on the root of a USB flash drive labeled DEPLOY then copies and applies the update packages as part of the task sequence during OS deployment!
-ExtractOEMAppsx64.ps1 - Expects .7z archives located on a network share at \\SERVER\OEM\x64, or a folder named OEM\x64 on the root of a USB flash drive labeled DEPLOY then extracts OEM apps as part of the task sequence during OS deployment!
+ExtractOEMAppsx64.ps1 - Expects .7z archives located in a folder named x64 on a network share at \\SERVER\OEM or in a folder named OEM\x64 on the root of a USB flash drive labeled DEPLOY, then extracts OEM apps as part of the task sequence during OS deployment!
-ExtractOEMDrivers.ps1 - Expects .7z archives located on a network share at \\SERVER\Shared\DriverPacks, or a folder named DriverPacks on the root of a USB flash drive labeled DEPLOY then extracts OEM drivers as part of the task sequence during OS deployment!
+ExtractOEMDrivers.ps1 - Expects .7z archives located in a folder named DriverPacks on a network share at \\SERVER\Shared or on the root of a USB flash drive labeled DEPLOY, then extracts OEM drivers as part of the task sequence during OS deployment!
 ApplyOEMDrivers.ps1 - Applies the extracted OEM drivers to the deployed OS as part of the task sequence during OS deployment!
 CleanupScripts.ps1 - Cleans up MDT scripts copied to the OS drive after OS deployment as part of the task sequence during OS deployment!